 Most tenancies today are assured shorthold tenancies, so in most situations where tenants stay on after the end of the fixed term, they will have a statutory periodic tenancy.

-2. If the Tenancy Is a ‘Common Law’ Unregulated Tenancy
+2. ‘Common Law’ Unregulated Tenancy

 Some tenancies fall outside the statutory code set up by the Housing Act 1988.
 In the main these are: